kaenkogashi/DHR-WebImages/README.md

 51:others

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you find this dataset useful for your research, please consider citing the following papers:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @inproceedings{kogashi2022dyadic,
-  title = {Dyadic Human Relation Recognition}, author = {Kogashi, Kaen and Nobuhara, Shohei and Nishino, Ko}, booktitle = {Proc.\ of IEEE International Conference on Multimedia and Expo (ICME)}, year = {2022}, image = {thumb/kogashi2022dyadic.jpg}
+  title = {Dyadic Human Relation Recognition}, author = {Kogashi, Kaen and Nobuhara, Shohei and Nishino, Ko}, booktitle = {Proc.\ of IEEE International Conference on Multimedia and Expo (ICME)}, year = {2022}
 }